mischacolley/mischacolley.com.au/source/blog/dont-settle-stay-hungry-stay-foolish/index.md

 ---

-In January 2012 my wife Sandra was planing on starting her own Family Day Care business and I was going to kick it to a new level and final start takeing more clients.
+In January 2012 my wife Sandra was planing on starting her own Family Day Care business and I was going to kick it to a new level and final start taking more clients.

-When Sandra and I talked about this we realised we where both locking ourselves into more recpncibility then we actually wanted.
+When Sandra and I talked about this we realised we where both locking ourselves into more responsibility then we actually wanted.

-When we both unanamiously decided we would change our plans it felt like a giant weight had lifted from my shoulders and I could breathe again.
+When we both unanimously decided we would change our plans it felt like a giant weight had lifted from my shoulders and I could breathe again.

 It was the first thing in ages that I could point to something and say [HELL YES](http://bjeanes.com/2011/07/hell-yes).